Skip to main content

 • Variable rate means that the interest rate can fluctuate up or down in alignment with changes in prime rate.

-• A fixed rate means the rate will not change for the length of the term, regardless of what happens with the prime rate.
+• A fixed rate means your interest rate will not change for the length of the term, regardless of what happens with the prime rate.

-• Depending on the type of mortgage you qualify for, the down payment can be as low as 5% of the purchase price.
+• That depends on the type of mortgage you qualify for - the down payment can be as low as 5% of the purchase price.

 • Yes, if you have a down payment of less than 20%, you’ll need mortgage insurance*.